RudolphRiedel/FT800-FT813/README.md

 The examples in the "example_projects" drawer are for use with AtmelStudio7.
 For Arduino I am using the plugin from www.visualmicro.com .

-The platform the code is compiled for is automatically detected thru compiler flags in FT8_config.h.
+The platform the code is compiled for is automatically detected thru compiler flags in EVE_config.h.
 This is the only file that should need editing to customize the library to your needs.

-Note: there also used to be a file FT8_config.c but it is obsolete now.

 - Select the TFT attached by enabling one of the pre-defined setups.
 - Provide the pins used for Chip-Select and Power-Down in the target configuration you are using